 The Sea Hell is a great place to relax and enjoy the natural beauty of Beppu.
 The springs and steaming vents create an exciting and unique landscape, and the bright blue water is a sight to behold.

 The jellyfish are also a significant attraction in sea hell.
 They can be found in large numbers near the surface of the water and are a fascinating sight to see.
 If you are looking for an exciting and unique destination in Beppu, Sea Hell is a great choice.

 It’s even hotter than Sea Hell and has a cooler name too.
 This version of hell has mud bubbles that form, and the sight is said to look like the bald dome of a monk’s head.
 Whether that is true or not, bring some edamame along so you can throw it at the invisible evil spirits lurking near you.

 The Shaven Head Hell, or the Oniishibou Jigoku, is one of the nine hells of Beppu.
 It is said that those who have their heads shaved as punishment will be sent to this hell.

 The area is full of sulfurous onsen and geysers, and it’s said that the screams of the damned can be heard echoing through the valley.

 There are many things to do in Shaven Head Hell of Beppu, but some of the best include taking a dip in the onsens, watching the impressive springs, and hiking through the beautiful landscape.

 If you like the combination of friendly animals and a hellish atmosphere, this is your place.
 The mud is said to resemble mountain peaks, so it has been given this name.
 Once you escape from hell, feed the local hippo a carrot at the zoo.

-The Mountain Hell or Yama Jigoku is one of the nine hells located in the city of Beppu.
-It’s the most dangerous hell and is home to many vicious creatures that prey on the damned.
+The Mountain Hell, or Yama Jigoku, is one of the nine hells in Beppu.
+It’s the most dangerous hell, home to many vicious creatures that prey on the damned.